Only this pageAll pages

 • Outputs: data returned from the scenario to your AI

-We also strongly recommend adding detailed scenario descriptions.
-These help your AI understand the purpose of the tool and improve the reliability of your prompts.
+We strongly recommend adding detailed scenario descriptions.
+These help your AI understand the purpose of the scenario and improve the reliability of your prompts.

-If your client supports SSE, use the following endpoint:
+If your MCP client supports SSE, use the following connection URLs, depending on your connection type:

 https://<MAKE_ZONE>/mcp/api/v1/u/<MCP_TOKEN>/sse